 - Sending abandoned cart emails to re-engage your customers.
-A Shopify abandoned cart email is highly conversion-centric, which has an average conversion rate of 18.64%.
+A Shopify abandoned cart email is highly conversion-centric and has an average conversion rate of 18.64%.

 - Retargeting shoppers who abandoned their carts—through ads.
-Ads are super-effective—you can even incorporate social proof to improve its chances of conversion.
+Ads are super-effective—you can even incorporate social proof to improve their chances of conversion.

-Now, Let me answer the obvious question—which one of the above is the most effective way to recapture your lost sales?
+Now, Let me answer the obvious question: which of the above is the most effective way to recapture your lost sales?

 Well, I’d say—all of them.
 Successful cart recovery campaigns consider every angle of the issue and utilize all the possibilities.
 However, here is my personal favorite—email remarketing.
 And if you want to know why, this is it.